 When you’ve heard it’s the town Byron Bay used to be like, the standards are high.
-We think it’s even better than Byron because there’s nowhere else in Australia that we can think of that has mind blowing National Parks in a world heritage rainforest with beautiful beaches on its doorstep, combined with local artists in a gorgeous little bohemian town.
+We think it’s even better than Byron because there’s nowhere else in Australia that we can think of that has mind blowing National Parks in a world heritage rainforest with beautiful beaches on its doorstep, combined with fantastic restaurants and a hippie vibe in a gorgeous little bohemian town.

 Welcome to Bellingen.

-We’ve combined the two friendly rival towns of Bellingen & Dorrigo as well as the incredibly awesome Waterfall Way road which takes you right to Armidale in NSW in this post.
+We’ve combined the two friendly rival towns of Bellingen & Dorrigo as well as the incredibly awesome Waterfall Way road which takes you right to Armidale in NSW in this guide.
 And it’s not called Waterfall Way for nothing.
 We’re about to introduce you to some cracking waterfalls and National Parks which need to be on your radar when visiting the Mid North Coast.

 Where is Bellingen & Dorrigo?

 Bellingen and Dorrigo are located half an hour drive between each other and just a 30 minute drive from Coffs Harbour.
-Bellingen is also just a 15 minute drive from the beach town of Urunga which offers a stunning beach for those balmy days.
+It is also just a 15 minute drive from the beach town of Urunga which offers a stunning beach for those balmy days.

-Here’s our 27 things to do in Bellingen you need to know about which surrounds a whopping five national parks.
+Here’s the main things to do in Bellingen you need to know about which surrounds a whopping five national parks.

 1. Evermoore Retreat & Castle